 Lottery Numbers are randomly assigned numbers used to determine the order of selection based on groups/individuals with the same number of housing points.

-If a student is issued an Admission Ticket that they believe has the wrong number of housing points, they should stop by the HUB Desk to complete an appeal on or before Wednesday, April 10 to allow time to review your appeal and print a new ticket (if applicable).
+If a student is issued an Admission Ticket that they believe has the wrong number of housing points, they should complete the Appeal Form on or before Friday, April 5 to allow time to review your appeal.

 Sign the Residence Hall Room Contract

-Students planning to participate in General Selection must electronically signed the Residence Hall Room Contract before Monday, April 15.
-In late March the contract will be accessible via AMOS when the student logs in.
+Students planning to participate in General Selection must electronically sign the Residence Hall Room Contract before Monday, April 8.
+The contract will be accessible via AMOS when the student logs in.

 Review Housing Inventory

-Students will receive an email with a link to the inventory of available spaces for General Selection on Monday, April 1.
-The inventory will be updated in real time during General Selection.
+Included in student's Admission Ticket email sent on Monday, April 1, will be a link to the inventory of available spaces for General Housing Selection.
+The inventory will be updated in real time during General Housing Selection.

 Check out upperclass housing options.
-Consider visiting the unit(s) you want to select before General Selection, if possible.
 A limited number of housing units will be reserved for individual students to select a single-occupancy room.
+Refer to the Know Your Odds infographic which is based on Housing Selection information from last year.

 Consider the following prior to General Selection: